 Insulin is a hormone that helps cells turn glucose into energy.
 When the body’s cells don’t use insulin properly, you have insulin resistance.
 It can cause glucose to build up in the blood.

 Glucose levels are measured using a fasting glucose test or a glucose tolerance test.
-According to the American Diabetes Association, you have prediabetes if your fasting glucose result ranges from 100 to 125 mg/dL, or your glucose tolerance result ranges from 140 to 199 mg/dL.
+According to the American Diabetes Association, you have prediabetes if your fasting glucose result ranges from 100 to 125 mg/dL.
+Or, your glucose tolerance result ranges from 140 to 199 mg/dL two hours after drinking a standardized sugar drink.
 The hemoglobin A1C (HbA1C) test measures how high your blood glucose has been over the past several months.
-Prediabetes is also diagnosed in adults when HbA1C levels are 5.7% to 6.4% (a normal level is less than 5.7% in adults).
+Prediabetes is also diagnosed in adults when HbA1C levels are 5.7% to 6.4%.
+(A normal level is less than 5.7% in adults.)

 Regular physical activity and weight loss can help improve the way your body uses insulin.
 That can help treat prediabetes and may reduce your diabetes risk.
 You may even be able to get your glucose level back into the normal range.
 The following tips can help:

 Talk with your healthcare provider about starting an exercise routine.